 (2) In this section —

-“decision” has the same meaning as in the Administrative Appeals Tribunal Act 1975 of the Commonwealth.
+decision has the same meaning as in the Administrative Appeals Tribunal Act 1975 of the Commonwealth.

 183A.
 Extended standing for judicial review

+Note for this section:

-Note: Section 183A of the Commonwealth Act requires that a State be taken to be a person aggrieved for the purpose of the application of the Administrative Decisions (Judicial Review) Act 1977 of the Commonwealth in relation to certain decisions, failures or conduct under the Commonwealth Act or regulations.
+Section 183A of the Commonwealth Act requires that a State be taken to be a person aggrieved for the purpose of the application of the Administrative Decisions (Judicial Review) Act 1977 of the Commonwealth in relation to certain decisions, failures or conduct under the Commonwealth Act or regulations.

 Division 3 — Confidential commercial information